[Ansible] How to branch playbook processing [Configuration management]

 At the end

-This is a simple introduction, but
+This was a brief introduction, but

 If you found this article helpful , please give it a like!